Le Sserafim discography

-South Korean girl group Le Sserafim has released one studio album, five extended plays, one single album, one compilation album, fourteen singles, and seven promotional singles.
+South Korean girl group Le Sserafim has released two studio albums, five extended plays, two single albums, one compilation album, eighteen singles, and seven promotional singles.

 The group made their debut with the extended play Fearless, which sold more than 175,000 copies on its first day of release, breaking the record for the highest single-day sales for the debut album of a female K-pop act.
 The EP went on to receive a 2× platinum certification in South Korea for selling over 500,000 copies.
 Its title track of the same name reached the top ten on South Korea's Circle Digital Chart and was certified platinum for streaming in Japan.
 The Japanese version of the single was released physically in Japan, where it was certified 2× platinum for sales.

 Le Sserafim's second extended play, Antifragile, was their first to be certified million for selling over a million copies in South Korea.
 Its title track of the same name peaked at number two in South Korea and was certified platinum for streaming in Japan.
 The group's first studio album, Unforgiven, was their first number-one album on the Circle Album Chart and their second release to sell over a million copies in South Korea.
 It was supported by two singles, "Unforgiven" and "Eve, Psyche & the Bluebeard's Wife", both of which reached number two in South Korea and were certified gold for streaming in Japan.
 The Japanese version of the single "Unforgiven" was also released physically in Japan, where it was certified platinum for sales.